singhanju12340/MyTeacher/content/Database/Cassendra.md

 ****Materialized Views**: Materialized views are a way for a user to configure Cassandra to materialize tables based off a source table.

+# Why write/read is fast?

+1. `Commit Log:` By writing to a commit log on the local node before the memtable, Cassandra ensures that writes are durable, even if the node crashes before the data is written to the memtable.
+This reduces the latency of write operations.
+2. `Asynchronous Writes:` Cassandra uses an asynchronous write model, meaning that write requests are acknowledged as soon as they are written to the commit log, rather than waiting for them to be written to the memtable or sstables.
+This allows for write operations to be acknowledged quickly, reducing the latency of write operations.
+3. `Compaction:` By compacting sstables, Cassandra reduces the amount of disk I/O required for write operations, further improving write performance.
+4. `Read via bloomfilter and memtable`
+5.